apache/apisix/docs/en/latest/plugins/public-api.md

 The `public-api` is used for exposing an API endpoint through a general HTTP API router.

 When you are using custom Plugins, you can use the `public-api` Plugin to define a fixed, public API for a particular functionality.
-For example, you can create a public API endpoint `/apisix/plugin/jwt/sign` for JWT authentication using the [jwt-auth](./jwt-auth.md) Plugin.
+For example, you can create a public API endpoint `/apisix/plugin/wolf-rbac/login` for wolf-rbac using the [wolf-rbac](./wolf-rbac.md) Plugin.

 :::note